Santa Maria Uber Accident Lawyers

 Uber states that its own insurance policy for drivers works as follows:

-- When a driver is available or waiting for a ride request – Uber maintains auto insurance on the driver’s behalf in case of a covered accident that offers third-party liability when the driver’s personal auto insurance does not apply.
+- The Driver Is Available or Waiting for a Ride Request — Uber maintains auto insurance on the driver’s behalf in case of a covered accident that offers third-party liability when the driver’s personal auto insurance does not apply.
 This policy provides $50,000 in bodily injury per person, $100,000 in bodily injury per accident, and $25,000 in property damage per accident.

-- When a driver is en route to pick up riders or is actively involved in a trip – Uber maintains auto insurance on a driver’s behalf in case of a covered accident that provides $1 million in third-party liability, uninsured or underinsured motorist bodily injury and/or first-party injury insurance, contingent comprehensive and collision, and up to actual cash value of a car with a $2,500 deductible.
+- The Driver Is En Route to Pick Up Riders or Is Actively Involved in a Trip — Uber maintains auto insurance on a driver’s behalf in case of a covered accident that provides $1 million in third-party liability, uninsured or underinsured motorist bodily injury and/or first-party injury insurance, contingent comprehensive and collision, and up to actual cash value of a car with a $2,500 deductible.

 How Does Uber’s Insurance Coverage Work?

-- Injuries caused by negligent behavior of Uber drivers
+- Injuries caused by the negligent behavior of Uber drivers.

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI

-Contact Our Experienced Santa Maria Uber Accident Lawyers For A Free Consultation Today!
+Contact Our Santa Maria Uber Accident Lawyers For A Free Initial Consultation

-If you suffer severe injuries or your loved one was killed in an Uber accident in the greater Santa Maria area of Santa Barbara County, make sure that you do not wait to get legal help with every single aspect of your injury case.
-The team at Arash Law, led by Arash Khorsandi, Esq., has decades of experience fighting for people in these situations and knows the most effective ways to assist people in recovering all of the compensation they are entitled to.
+If you suffered severe injuries or if your loved one was killed in an Uber accident in the greater Santa Maria area of Santa Barbara County, prompt legal help can impact the outcome of your case.
+The team at Arash Law has decades of experience representing accident victims and helping them pursue compensation.